 Share this Recipe

-Scratch-made ponzu and an amazing, wonderfully seasoned Japanese beef and pork patty.
+A wonderfully seasoned and delicious Japanese beef and pork patty accompanied by scratch-made ponzu, daikon oroshi, and a karashi-mustard blended mayo.
 You won't miss the bun one bit.

 - 1 large white onion finely chopped (about 200 g, or 1-1/4 cup)